Hosting Providers sites

 Interpreting the Tables

-Presently our performance collectors are located at London/DXI Networks, New York/New York Internet, Pennsylvania/INetU-2, San Jose/Datapipe, Italy/Aruba, Romania/Hostway, Zurich/Qube and Amsterdam/Webair.
-These companies have an advantage over the other companies listed in the table, as each of them have a collector in their own datacenter.
-Companies in the Far East are at a disadvantage as we do not currently have a performance collector in the region.
+Presently our performance collectors are located at New York/New York Internet-2, Italy/Aruba-2, Singapore/DigitalOcean and Ireland/Amazon.
+Sites located near one of our collectors may have an advantage over others listed in the table, though this effect is mitigated by using averages collected from multiple points.
+Sites exclusively hosted in the Far East are at a disadvantage as we do not currently have a performance collector in the region.

-Companies using a caching system such as Akamai would have a particular advantage as the response to our request would come from the Akamai server closest to each performance collector.
+Sites using a Content Distribution Network, such as Akamai, have a particular advantage as the response to our request would come from the node closest to each performance collector.

 If you are using the table as a guide when choosing where to locate a dedicated or collocated server, remember that connection times fluctuate continually, and only hundredths of a second separate the top companies.
 Avoiding companies showing prolonged outages is likely to be a better strategy than necessarily going for the company with the fastest connection time.